-1098-Ts
+1098-T

-After becoming eligible to offer Title IV financial aid, NPRC will file a Form 1098-T for any individual enrolled for any academic term and for whom the institution receives payment of qualified tuition and related expenses during the calendar year.
+NPRC students will receive a notice prior to January 31 from student billing when 1098-T forms are available in the My NPRC Student Portal for the tax year.
+Form 1098-T is filed for any student enrolled for any academic term and for whom the institution received payment of qualified tuition and related expenses during the calendar year.
 Upon eligibility for distribution of Title IV funds, institutions must also file 1098-Ts for students who are not currently enrolled but for whom there was a prior-year adjustment made in the current year.
-NPRC students will not receive a Form 1098-T for the current tax year.
-Further information will be distributed to students as updates are available.